Misspecification-robust likelihood-free inference in high dimensions: Experiments

-In Figure \ref{fig:daycare_30_competitive} we present the proxy likelihoods for $\beta$, $\Lambda$, and competition parameters for which most of the mass is away from zero, all of which demonstrate convergence to a discrepancy minimum away from zero, with the Bayesian optimisation algorithm clearly drawing acquisitions from near the posterior mode.
-The competition parameters posteriors assigning most of the mass close to zero are presented in Figure \ref{fig:daycare_30_noncompetitive}, demonstrating convergence to a competition parameter value close to zero.
-The parameters whose corresponding discrepancies do not approach zero have correspondingly more dispersed posterior proxies, demonstrating the misspecification robustness described in Figure \ref{fig:d_misspecification}.
+The proxy likelihoods for $\beta$, $\Lambda$, and competitive $\theta_{ij}$ parameters in Figure \ref{fig:daycare_30_competitive} demonstrate concentration at a discrepancy minimum away from zero, with the Bayesian optimisation algorithm drawing from near the posterior mode.
+Some boundary effects are possibly evident, but are difficult to distinguish from the true value of the parameter lying at the edge of the prior.
+The competition parameters posteriors assigning most of the mass close to zero are presented in Figure \ref{fig:daycare_30_noncompetitive}, demonstrating concentration to a competition parameter value close to zero.

-The posteriors which place mass away from a zero value of the competition parameter provide evidence that the corresponding pairs of strains are competitive.
-Posterior statistics derived from $\beta$, $\Lambda$, and the fifteen competition parameter distributions that put least mass on zero are presented in Table \ref{daycare_competitive}.
-All of the means and modes of the posterior proxies, and the corresponding pairs of strains are also presented.

-The pairs of strains that Split-BOLFI identifies as competitive form a complete subset of the strains considered, with every pairwise competition parameter between \textit{M. catarrhalis}, \textit{S. pyogenes}, and each of the serotypes of \textit{S. pneumoniae} identified as most likely to be non-zero.
-Our results make sound biological sense in the light of existing literature on colonization competition between successful pneumococcal strain and between the species \textit{M. catarrhalis}, \textit{S. pyogenes} \cite{dahlblom2012bacterial,xu2012nasopharyngeal,jourdain2011differences,man2017microbiota,gjini2016direct,valente2016impact}.
-It is also reassuring that the inference has identified a complete subset of strains as being mutually competitive, as such a structure was not \textit{a priori} encoded into the model parameters and suggests that the inference method is coherently identifying interactions of interest.
-This result goes beyond previous analyses that were restricted to lower-dimensional spaces and hence considered all of the bacterial strains to be equally competitive with one another \cite{numminen2013estimating}.
+The results make sound biological sense in the light of existing literature on colonization competition between successful pneumococcal strain and between the species \textit{M. catarrhalis}, \textit{S. pyogenes} \citep{dahlblom2012bacterial,xu2012nasopharyngeal,jourdain2011differences,man2017microbiota,gjini2016direct,valente2016impact}.
+It is also reassuring that the inference has identified a complete subset of strains as being mutually competitive, as such a structure was not \textit{a priori} encoded into the model parameters.
+The results presented here result goes beyond previous analyses that were restricted to lower-dimensional spaces and hence considered all of the bacterial strains to be equally competitive with one another \citep{numminen2013estimating}.
 The extended results here illustrate the potential of the Split-BOLFI approach to infer parameters for models representing complex processes observed in reality.